AaaChenBao/CHB_CS122_project-master/README.md

 The template of the website is found from the Internet, the copyright is at the bottom of each page.

-##### Run server:
+##### Run server(IMPORTANT):

+Some functions of website(date and time picker) cannot work in the old version of fire fox in VM.
+Please run the following code in terminal first to install chrome:

+"$ sudo apt-get install chromium-browser"

- Please go to "03 Website/" and run "$ python manage.py runserver" in the VM terminal.
-Go to Chrome/Fire fox/IE, enter http address as: http://127.0.0.1:8000/home/.
+Then, please go to "03 Website/" and run "$ python manage.py runserver" in the VM terminal.
+Open Chromium, enter http address: http://127.0.0.1:8000/home.

 ---
 ### Reference